Orlando affordability tracker.

 Orlando is one of the most affordability-pressured major Florida metros in 2026.
 Home prices have appreciated substantially since 2020 while wages — particularly in the dominant tourism and hospitality sectors — have not kept pace.

-What it means practically: first-time buyers earning the local median income increasingly cannot buy in Orlando without compromise — moving to outer-ring submarkets (Apopka, St. Cloud, Clermont) or stretching to FHA financing with substantial down payment assistance.
-Buyers at $90K-$130K can still find homes that work, especially outside Winter Park and Windermere.
+What it means practically: first-time buyers earning the local median income increasingly cannot buy in Orlando without compromise — moving to outer-ring submarkets (Apopka, St. Cloud, Clermont) or leaning on FHA financing and down-payment assistance.
+Higher-earning households can still find homes that work, especially outside Winter Park and Windermere.

 Buy vs. rent in Orlando right now.